ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    exposed, abusers can gain insight into the effectiveness and delivery rates of spam campaigns.

-   Final handling of a message is always a matter of local policy.
-An operator that wishes to favor DMARC policy over SPF policy, for example, will disregard the SPF policy, since enacting an SPF- determined rejection prevents evaluation of DKIM; DKIM might
+   _Ticket 75_

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 37]
+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 27]

 Internet-Draft                  DMARCbis                      April 2021

-   otherwise pass, satisfying the DMARC evaluation.
+   Final handling of a message is always a matter of local policy.
+An operator that wishes to favor DMARC policy over SPF policy, for example, will disregard the SPF policy, since enacting an SPF- determined rejection prevents evaluation of DKIM; DKIM might otherwise pass, satisfying the DMARC evaluation.
 There is a trade- off to doing so, namely acceptance and processing of the entire message body in exchange for the enhanced protection DMARC provides.